grantzeng/back-in-blackout/journal.md

 > For now this design works because I wanted to focus on packet sending but be prepared to burn it down.

 > Some judicious caution seems very necessary.
 Fools rush where angels fear to tread.

+### TODO: Find a better way that doesn't involve implementation inheritance

+You just introduce a stupid artifical problem of how to pass information between the abstract class and subclass.
+And a whole load of pointless boiler plate.

+There has GOT to be a better way of modularising the code.